pyrocms/pyrocms-docs/content/reference/pyrocms-versions.md

 All development for PyroCMS is done on the PyroCMS [GitHub Page](https://github.com/pyrocms/pyrocms).
 Git allows for different versions of software to exist via branches, and PyroCMS uses branches to create development versions that you can download and use if you'd like to test out new features.

 If you would like to test out features that are being developed for the next release of PyroCMS, fork the [PyroCMS GitHub repo](https://github.com/pyrocms/pyrocms) following the [instructions on GitHub](https://help.github.com/articles/fork-a-repo) and pull down the latest changes from the current development branch.
-Branches are designated by their release, so for instance, PyroCMS 2.1-2.1.4 were developed on the PyroCMS *2.1/develop* branch, while 2.2 is being developed on PyroCMS *2.2/develop*.
+Branches are designated by their release, so for instance, PyroCMS 2.1-2.1.5 were developed on the PyroCMS 2.1/develop branch, while 2.2 is being developed on the 2.2/develop branch.

 ## Release Types